 The committee will now forward its recommendation to Mayor Daniel L. Bianchi and the City Council.
 The goal is to have both those entities approve a final charter version in time for necessary review and approval by both the state Legislature and governor.
 Doing so would allow the revisions to be placed before city voters on the November ballot.

 The provisions of a new charter, if approved, would take effect in January 2016, following the November 2015 city elections.
-Other changes include modern, clearer language throughout, especially in a section on the procedure for citizen initiative petitions and the recall of officials, and a provision allowing pay for School Committee members if approved by the council and mayor.

 Council review of department-head nominees from the mayor would remain the same, but once appointed, those employees would serve at the discretion of the mayor without further review, as in the current charter.